typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 };
 ```

-Grakn rules can also be used to store more complex business logic.
+TypeDB rules can also be used to store more complex business logic.
 For example, let's say we want to query for all schedules that overlap in a logistics network.
 In Neo4j we can write this query:

 ```cypher
 MATCH